Bharatc1002/Trainining_Tasks/README.md

 11. Pass array into the function and update the values into the function and after that print an array.
 Check whether it Prints original array or an updated array (last.php)

+Date: 09-September-2021

+Description :

+1. Apply practicals on static function and variables
+2.
+3. https://gitexercises.fracz.com/ visit this site and do exercises accordingly